What causes development of CRC—

 Such events may initiate the development of early neoplasia,

-which ultimately leads to development of malignancy.
+which ultimately leads to the development of a malignancy.

 Present research focuses on collection of data, feces, blood and tissue samples from patients undergoing resection for primary CRC.